fangq/mmc/mmc/trunk/README.txt

 also supports multi-threaded parallel computing and can give a nearly proportional acceleration when running on multi-core processors.

 MMC uses FE meshes to represent a complex domain.
 To generate an accurate FE mesh for arbitrary object had been a difficult task in the past.
 Fortunately, this had been greatly simplified with the development of a simple-to-use-yet-powerful mesh generation tool, iso2mesh [1].
 One should download and install the latest iso2mesh toolbox when running all the build-in examples in MMC.

-We are currently working on a massively-parallel version of MMC by porting this code to CUDA and OpenCL.
-This is expected to produce a hundreds or even a thousand fold of acceleration in speed, similar to what we had observed with the GPU-accelerated Monte Carlo code (Monte Carlo eXtreme, or MCX [2]).
+We will soon develop a massively-parallel version of MMC by porting this code to CUDA and OpenCL.
+This is expected to produce a hundreds or even thousands fold of acceleration in speed as we had observed with the GPU-accelerated Monte Carlo code (Monte Carlo eXtreme, or MCX [2]), developed by the same author.

-MMC is a partial but evolving implementation of the mesh-based Monte Carlo method (MMCM).
-MMCM describes simulating photon transport using ray-tracing in a general mesh structure.
-The details of MMCM can be found in the following paper:
+The details of MMC can be found in the following paper:

   Qianqian Fang, "Mesh-based Monte Carlo method using fast ray-tracing in Plücker coordinates," Biomed.
 Opt.
 Express 1, 165-175 (2010)